 \subsection{Mini-Batches}

 Our second observation is that to balance well the precision-scalability trade-off, it is best to abstract to \emph{mini-batches}.
-That is, batch together relatively small subsets of $\epsilon$-balls.
-While our algorithm works for any batch size, large batches increase the time overhead substantially because of the additional overapproximation error.
-Beyond balancing well the precision-scalability trade-off, there is an additional advantage in verifying mini-batches when the set of $\epsilon$-balls is large: it enables \tool to learn the best mini-batch size based on previous mini-batches.
+That is, unify the verification of relatively small subsets of $\epsilon$-balls.
+While our algorithm works for any batch size, large batches increase the time overhead substantially because of their overapproximation error.
+Beyond balancing well the precision-scalability trade-off, there is an additional advantage in verifying mini-batches when the set of inputs $S$ is large: it enables \tool to learn the best mini-batch size based on previous mini-batches.
 This is possible because the group verification problem is invariant to the order in which $\epsilon$-balls are verified.
-Naturally, the batch size highly depends on the $\epsilon$-balls comprising the batch, thus our goal is to batch together $\epsilon$-balls with similar network computations.
-We next describe how \tool learns the best batch size from previous mini-batches and how it clusters $\epsilon$-balls into a mini-batch of a selected size.
+Naturally, the best batch size depends on the inputs in the batch, thus our batches consist of inputs whose $\epsilon$-balls have similar network computations.
+We next describe how \tool learns the best batch size from previous mini-batches and how it clusters inputs into a mini-batch of a selected size.